Canggu has moved from “up and coming” to “arrived” in the last few years, and it’s one of the most popular places in Bali now.

 Is Canggu Bali Cheap?
 How Expensive Is Canggu Bali?

-Food and drink in Canggu is more reasonably priced than in some of the more expensive areas of the island too.
+Food and drink in Canggu is reasonably priced but not much cheaper than anywhere else in Bali.

 Is Seminyak & Canggu The Same Place?